wixplosives/stylable.io/docs/getting-started/install-configure.md

 There are currently two options for installing and working with **Stylable** as described in the following sections.

-## Write your own project based on a Stylable boilerplate
+## Create a new Stylable project from a boilerplate

 To begin writing your own project, you can create a **Stylable** app from our boilerplate.
 It is based on [create-react-app](https://github.com/facebookincubator/create-react-app).
 To create the project, follow these instructions: